How to increase your TA salary

 To find out more about becoming a HLTA, read this blog from Tes Jobs

 How can teaching assistants become teachers?

-If you have been working as a teaching assistant and are looking to upskill to become a fully qualified teacher (with QTS status) this is certainly possible with Tes Institute’s unique Straight to Teaching programme– and depending upon your experience can be done in as little as one term, which would cost only £3,600*.
+If you have been working as a teaching assistant and are looking to upskill to become a fully qualified teacher (with QTS status) this is certainly possible with Tes Institute’s unique Straight to Teaching programme– and depending upon your experience can be done in as little as one term, which would cost only £3,600 (based on the assessment only route).
 The standard requirements for this programme are a little more stringent than teaching assistant qualifications and are as follows:

 - To hold an undergraduate degree (or equivalent) by the time you are assessed for QTS.